-Lauren focuses on China’s trade dynamics and US-China trade policy, the property market, and China’s impact on commodities markets.
-She also manages the Rhodium China Activity Tracker (R-CAT), and facilitates collaboration with Rhodium’s China practice on macroeconomic reform.
+Lauren focuses on China’s trade dynamics and US-China trade policy, its economic reform agenda and implementation, and its macroeconomy and industrial activity.
+She manages Rhodium Group’s China Dashboard tracking economic reform progress, and the Rhodium China Activity Tracker (R-CAT).
 She is based in New York.

-Previously, Lauren worked with the U.S.-China Economic and Security Review Commission, the Office of the U.S. Trade Representative in Beijing, and the Congressional-Executive Commission on China.
-She received a Master’s degree in International Economics and China Studies from the Johns Hopkins School of Advanced International Studies and the Hopkins-Nanjing Center, and a Bachelor’s degree from the University of Virginia.
+Previously, Lauren worked with the US-China Economic and Security Review Commission, the Office of the US Trade Representative in Beijing, and the Congressional-Executive Commission on China.
+She received a Master’s degree in International Economics and China Studies from the Johns Hopkins School of Advanced International Studies (SAIS) and the Hopkins-Nanjing Center, and a Bachelor’s degree from the University of Virginia.